 In fact, the pic at the tippy top shows newly laid dormant sod - see all the seams still showing?
 We do recommend you read our article on laying dormant sod for a few important tips.

 Chickweed plants are starting to grow like crazy and get big!
-I haven't seen any in flower yet, so if you start weeding them now, before they go to flower and seed, you can start breaking the lifecycle so you'll have less of them to hand weed next year.
+I haven't seen any in flower yet, so if you start hand-pulling and mowing them now, before they go to flower and seed, you can break the lifecycle so you'll have less to hand weed next year.
+Click here to learn all about chickweed and how to get rid of it.

 Come back next month for March Lawn Tips for Warm Season lawns!

-If you have a Tall Fescue lawn (the best cool season lawn for the Southeast), read our blog with February tips for Tall Fescue lawns.
+If you have a Tall Fescue lawn (the best cool-season lawn for the Southeast), read our blog with February tips for Tall Fescue lawns.

 Got questions?
 Leave a comment below!